tuxnam/Blog/_posts/2023-01-31-Azure-AD-Apps-Logs.md

 ![image](https://user-images.githubusercontent.com/18376283/215504979-24a10457-4303-44a0-a5fe-17d9529b1f5d.png)

-**Step 1 - Let's create an application**

-In the Azure AD application registration blade, let's register an application:
+Let's create an application.
+In the Azure AD application registration blade, we can register an application:

 ![image](https://user-images.githubusercontent.com/18376283/215505119-f0677c29-c895-4b5b-89b8-9b79a988340f.png)